Skip to content

 AppGini lookup fields and master detail pages

-Using auto-fill look-up fields to automatically populate fields from another table
+Using auto-fill lookup fields to automatically populate fields from another table

-Creating cascading drop downs with AppGini
+Creating cascading drop-downs with AppGini

 Displaying child info (count + add new) in the table view